 I’ve chosen to produce an adulterated image of Picasso’s ‘Bust of a Woman’, from the Pompidou Centre, Paris.
-Thinking of Picasso as the undisputed Midas of the modern art world, I enjoyed thinking of one of his more famous busts coming to life in the post modern era, and fumbling with a smart phone, opposable thumbs with a disposable phone.
-Is novelty, diversion, distraction the new God?
+Thinking of Picasso as the undisputed Midas of the modern art world, I enjoyed thinking of one of his more famous busts coming to life in the postmodern era and fumbling with a smartphone, opposable thumbs with a disposable phone.
+Is it that novelty, diversion, and distraction the new God?

-When this painting was done the i-phone four was already an outdated/primitive device.
+When this painting was completed the i-phone 4 was already an outdated/primitive device.

-The design of ‘Pinocchio Assault’ was influenced of Goya’s ‘The Third of May 1808’, and Picasso’s ‘Massacre in Korea’, where the painting is marked by a bifurcated composition, divided into two distinct parts.
+The design of ‘Pinocchio Assault’ was influenced by Goya’s ‘The Third of May 1808’, and Picasso’s ‘Massacre in Korea’, where the painting is marked by a bifurcated composition, divided into two distinct parts.

-As a student attending the Ontario College of art i used to visit the Art Gallery of Ontario every week or two to look and study the art.
+As a student attending the Ontario College of art, I used to visit the Art Gallery of Ontario every week or two to observe and study the art.
 A small Picasso painting called ‘La Soupe’ always drew me in.
-I loved the simplicity of design and the purity of the message.
-I wanted to take that simplicity, and add messaging related to today’s sway and diversion.
+I loved the simplicity of the design and the purity of the message.
+I wanted to take that simplicity and add messaging related to today’s sway and diversion.
 I like to think about what adults choose to paint.
-Do image makers, or anyone with a platform have a responsibility.
-The Picasso is an image portraying charity, so i think values such as faith hope charity, and calling out ‘bullshit’ are fine subjects to paint 🙂
+Do image-makers or anyone with a platform have a responsibility?
+The Picasso is an image portraying charity, so I think values such as faith, hope, charity, and calling out ‘bullshit’ are fine subjects to paint.

 I also thought the background in this piece makes a nice stage backdrop, where the narrative changes a hundred years later but the background remains the same.
 It is here used as a setting for a morality play.